The Kurhaus Binz is a prime example of the resort architecture on Rügen

 It is already over 100 years old: the Kurhaus in Binz, the grande dame of spa architecture in Mecklenburg-Vorpommern at the Baltic Sea.
 With its facade in yellow, white and blue, it stands at the end of the pier directly on the Baltic sea beach.
 At the time of its founding, the Kurhaus looked a little different, because in 1906 the half-timbered house from 1890 burned down, which even Empress Auguste Victoria was able to welcome as probably the most renowned guest.
 Two years later, the Kurhaus was reopened, which from then on dominated the promenade on the Baltic Sea beach with its two towers.

-In the course of its history, the house experienced exciting times due to the turbulence of the 20th century.
-Adalbert Kaba-Klein, one of the owners of the Kurhaus Binz, was even expropriated twice in the course of these developments, once by the National Socialists in 1938 and for the second time as part of the "Rose Action" in 1953.
-Nonetheless, the Kurhaus Binz became the focus of social life in spa Binz.
+In the course of its history, the house experienced exciting times, due to the turmoil of the 20th century.
+Adalbert Kaba-Klein, one of the owners of the Kurhaus Binz, was even expropriated twice in the course of these developments, once by the National Socialists in 1938 and a second time during the “Operation Rose” in 1953.
+Nevertheless, the Kurhaus Binz became the centre of social life in the spa Binz.
 Theater and operetta performances take place here, and the Kursaal, which today shines in its old splendor, continues this tradition.
 We spend one night in what is probably the most beautiful and imposing hotel on the Binz beach promenade and thus have the opportunity to introduce you to the grande dame of spa architecture in Binz from our own experience.

 That must be in the suitcase for the Binz vacation on Rügen